Complete Bhoomi Pujan Guide 2026 | Items, Placement & Rituals – Pooja Hetu index

-Timing is Key: Selecting an Auspicious Muhurat for Your Foundation Puja
+Timing is Key: Selecting an Auspicious Muhurat for for Bhoomi Poojan (Neev Pujan)

-A critical initial step in commencing any construction work is choosing a propitious month and time, known as the Muhurat.
-According to the Hindu lunar calendar, certain months like Vaishakh, Shravan, Kartik, Margashish, and Phalgun are deemed favorable for initiating house construction.
-It's generally advised to avoid starting construction during other months.
+A critical initial step in commencing any construction work is choosing a propitious Bhoomi Poojan or Neev Pujan Muhurat, as the timing is believed to influence the stability, prosperity, and harmony of the structure.
+According to the Hindu lunar calendar, certain months such as Vaishakh, Shravan, Kartik, Margashish, and Phalgun are considered auspicious months for house construction and foundation ceremonies.
+It is generally advised to avoid beginning construction during other months unless guided by proper astrological consultation.

-The Sacred Layout: Vastu Guidelines for Excavation and Filling
+The Sacred Layout: Vastu Guidelines for Excavation and Foundation Filling

 The Sacred Groundbreaking – Excavation Order